12 best practices for marketers who host webinars for engineers

 Sending a post-webinar email also gives you another touch point to help the engineers remember you.
 The email should thank the engineer for attending and let him know that you are available to help if he has any questions or problems.
 Include your contact information.

 Don’t use the post-event email to overtly pitch your products to the engineer.
 Per state board requirements, the webinar you presented should have been educational.
 Don’t ruin the goodwill that you created by trying to sell your widget to the engineer.
-See the article: Why you should not use webinars to sell to engineers.
+See the article: Stop using webinars to pitch your products to engineers.

 12. Dealing with “No Shows”